AlinaHameed/CPSC-210-Personal-Project/README.md

 - Taking care of a seedling

 <p>
-    The user will be given a seedling and have the choice of what type of plant they want to take care of and can give the plant a name.
-The user will then be able to water the plant to help it grow at reach the 'mature' stage.
+    The user will be given a seedling and have the choice of what type of plant.
+The user will then be able to water the plant and give it sun to help it grow at reach the 'mature' stage.
 </p>

 - Sending off mature plants